DigiLogicLabs/OpenSourceSports/README.md

 For full license terms, see the LICENSE file.

+### Important Licensing Note

+While this repository uses the MIT license (allowing anyone to take the source and use it for their own purposes), the **official OpenSourceSports repository** is specifically managed through our application workflow.
+The license allows you to:

+- Create your own fork for personal or commercial use
+- Develop your own sports rules platform based on our structure
+- Incorporate our standards into your own projects

+However, contributions to the official OpenSourceSports repository must follow our established submission process through the opensourcesports.io platform.

 ---

 Join us in building the world's most comprehensive and accessible sports rule repository!
-Visit opensourcesports.io to get started.
+Visit [opensourcesports.io](https://opensourcesports.io) to get started with our streamlined submission process.